0dxdev/0dxdev/README.md

 I'm choosing to go by the name 0dxdev as I do not want my personal information easily accessible.

 I'm beginning a journey to build a github portfolio of all my projects that I will have worked on to help land my first coding gig!

-I've learned HTML & CCS, so I am currently learning Javascript.
+What I've learned so far:
+  -HTML
+  -CSS

+What I'm currently learning:
+  -Javascript